Idan-Sharvit/Murmurhash/README.md

 # Murmurhash

-  The progrem will help you determine wether an object is in the table
+  The progrem will help you to determine whether an object is in the table

   or not.
 I used the Murmur function in order to insert and withdraw